xuzhiying9510/Astoria-Zhiying_version/README.md

 # Zhiying's Version

-## Solve the Incompatibility between IPv4 and IPv6
+Solve the Incompatibility between IPv4 and IPv6

-## Print the whole path

 # Astoria